saeta/penguin/Sources/PenguinParallel/NonblockingThreadPool/README.md

 2. Next, the application wants to compute something using the thread pool.
 In this case, we're using the `parallelFor` API, which builds on top of the `join` API.
-The user's thread will divide the range `0..<buffer.count` in half, pick a random thread pool thread, and insert a task at the front of its queue to compute the second half of the range.
+The user's thread will divide the range `0..<buffer.count` in half, pick a random thread pool thread, and insert a task at the front of its `TaskQueue` to compute the second half of the range.
 The user's thread immediately starts working on the first half of the range.
-The user's thread then immediately starts working on the first half.
 (To be continued...)

 3. When the "back-half" task that was submitted in the previous step, a notification was set on the thread pool's `condition` variable.
 This triggers a worker thread to wake up.
 Either (a) the